 Free Fishing in Des Moines, Iowa

-Friday, June 4 at 5 p.m.
+Friday, June 2 from 5 to 8 p.m.

 Raccoon River Park – Park Palooza

-Saturday, June 5 at 8 a.m. to 1 p.m.
+Saturday, June 3 from 8 a.m. to 1 p.m.

-Saturday, June 5 at 9 to 11:30 a.m.
+Saturday, June 3 from 9 a.m. to Noon

 Have some fishing fun with Warren County Conservation!
 Bring the family out to learn the art of fishing.
-Participants can learn the proper way to tie knots, cast, and fish safely.
-The fishing competition will take place at Lester Pond.
-There will be awards and door prizes given out as well as a free fish cleaning demonstration.
-Bring your own pole or borrow one of ours.
+Participants can learn how to tie knots, cast, and fish safely.
+The fishing tournament will take place at Lester Pond.
+There will be awards, door prizes, and a free fish-cleaning demonstration.
+Bring your own pole or borrow one of theirs.
 Bait will be provided.
 It’s FREE!
 A fishing license is not required for participants at Kid’s Fish Day.
 Please register each child so they can plan for bait and materials!
 This program is put on by Friends of Warren County Conservation and the Izaak Walton League.

-Saturday, June 5 at 9 to 11 a.m.
+Saturday, June 3 from 9 to 11 a.m.

-Saturday, June 5 at 8 to 11 a.m.
+Saturday, June 3 from 8:30 to 10 a.m.

 Purchase a Fishing License

 The easiest way to get your fishing license for the season is by visiting DNR Go Outdoors Iowa which is a part of the Iowa Department of Natural Resources.
-Resident licenses, season-long licenses are both available.
-After you have your fishing license head to Fish Local to find great spots to fish right in our neighborhood.
-Not only is fishing a great way to get some fresh air this summer, the purchase of fishing licenses helps to fund wildlife conservation efforts in Iowa.
+Resident licenses, season-long licenses, and 24-hour fishing licenses are available.
+After you have your fishing license head to Fish Local, a DNR website, to find great spots to fish right in our neighborhood.
+Not only is fishing a great way to get some fresh air this summer, but the purchase of fishing licenses also helps to fund wildlife conservation efforts in Iowa.